irsbugs/cmrt/Simulation Website.md

     ```
 3. The `wordpress.conf` file is now in the simulation computers ~/ home directory.

-Use **SCP** on your normal computer to copy a file, E.g. `wordpress_backup.zip`, from the ~/ home folder on the simulation computer to your normal computer.
+Use **SCP** on your normal computer to copy a file, E.g. `wordpress_backup.zip`, from the ~/ home directory on the simulation computer to your normal computer.

 1. Open a MATE Terminal on your normal computer. `Ctrl-Alt-t`